Skip to main content

 Concussion Management Team

-The District will assemble a concussion management team (CMT).
+The District may assemble a concussion management team (CMT).
 The CMT will consist of administrators, school psychologist, athletic director, school nurse, athletic trainer and/or school physician.
 The District's CMT should coordinate training for all administrators, teachers, coaches and parents.
 Training should be mandatory for all coaches, assistant coaches and volunteer coaches that work with these student athletes regularly.
 In addition, information related to concussions should also be included at parent meetings or in information provided to parents at the beginning of sports seasons.
 Parents need to be aware of the school district's policy and how these injuries will ultimately be managed by school officials.

 Training should include: signs and symptoms of concussions, post-concussion and second impact syndromes, return to play and school protocols, and available area resources for concussion management and treatment.
 Particular emphasis should be placed on the fact that no athlete will be allowed to return to play the day of injury and also that all athletes should obtain appropriate medical clearance prior to returning to play or school.